haktor33/UserPortal/UserPortal/README.md

 # Database Configuration
+##Configure Database Connection String

+Replace DefaultConnectionString in appsettings.json with your local/server  connection string

 ## Make sure you have already installed the dotnet-ef tool, which can be done something like this

 dotnet tool install dotnet-ef -g

 ## Powershell/Commandline as to start adding the database and create our first initial tables
 ### To Add Database

 dotnet ef database update

 ### To add the migration

 dotnet ef migrations add InitialMigration

 # Apache Kafka Using Docker Configuration